gamemanual0/gm0/source/docs/power-and-electronics/control-system.rst

 This is the standard control system for teams starting out in FTC.

-The Control Hub connects to the Expansion Hub through either a RS-485 port on both hubs or a USB-A port on the Control Hub to the mini USB port on the Expansion Hub.
+The Control Hub connects to the Expansion Hub through either a RS-485 connection, or a USB-A (Control Hub side) to mini-USB (Expansion Hub-side) connection.
 In either case, proper strain relief and cable management should be used.

 For more information on setting up the Control Hub and configuring the robot, head to `REV Robotics' Technical Resources Control Hub Guide <https://docs.revrobotics.com/duo-control/control-hub-gs>`_.